OnyxNox/RustBoilerplate/wiki/development.md

 ## Work Items

-Instead of keeping work items in an external application, they are kept as [Markdown](https://en.wikipedia.org/wiki/Markdown) files that describe features, technical debt and bugs.
-These files are then moved around amount the work item directories to keep track of their progress.
+Instead of keeping work items in an external application, they are kept as [Markdown](https://en.wikipedia.org/wiki/Markdown) files that describe features, technical debt and bugs in detail.
+These files are then moved around directories to keep track of their progress.